October 21, 2013

 Accenture Named to 2014 List of "Canada’s Top 100 Employers"

-TORONTO; Oct 21, 2013 – Accenture (NYSE:ACN) has been named to Canada’s Top 100 Employers list for the third consecutive year.
+TORONTO; Oct 21, 2013 – Accenture (NYSE:ACN) has been named to Canada’s Top 100 Employers list for the fourth consecutive year.
 The list, which results from an annual competition to recognize Canada’s best places to work, appears today in The Globe and Mail and is published on the Canadian job search website, www.Eluta.ca.

 "Being recognized as a Canadian employer of choice for the third consecutive year demonstrates Accenture’s commitment to our people in Canada, and communicates the importance of investing in strong diversity and environmental programs, a healthy workplace strategy, and family-friendly work policies," said Michael Denham, president and country managing director, Accenture in Canada.
 "We strongly believe in investing in our people to ensure they have the skills they need to serve our clients and grow their careers - this is imperative for us as we help clients address their most significant business challenges."

 Accenture is consistently recognized worldwide as an employer of choice, including by Universum, DiversityInc and FORTUNE.